8r14z/Teach-Myself-Functional-Programming/README.md

 ### My definition
 > The main idea for functional programming is `Mathematical function` that you can not manipulate, just produce an output nothing else, that is something called `stateless` :D Put the same input and always get the same output - no side effects.
 We don't have to scan whole code file to see whether or not the variable is changed.
 This is because it's never changed.

+### First-class citizens and higher-order functions
+In FP, functions are **first-class citizens**.
+It means that you treat functions like other objects.
+So that functons can also accept other functions as parameters or return other functions.
+Functions that accept or return other functions are called **higher-order functions**.
+The most common higher-order functions in swift are `filter`, `map`, `reduce`.

 ## Characteristics
 | Characteristic | Imperative | Functional |
 |----------------|------------|------------|